 Financial abuse occurs when the abusive partner takes control of how the household money is spent.
 They may offer their spouse a monthly “allowance” or force them to quit their job in order to gain more control.

-It is estimated that anywhere from 21-60% of victims will lose their jobs in connection to the abuse they have suffered, perhaps missing work because of physical violence or other such reasons.
+It is estimated that anywhere from 21 to 60% of victims will lose their jobs in connection to the abuse they have suffered, perhaps missing work because of physical violence or other such reasons.

 Financial abuse may also involve withholding basics necessities such as medications or food or even stealing a partner’s identity in order to rack up debt.